RedMser/godot-fluent-translation/README.md

 ## About this Project

-This is not a serious project and will likely not be used in production as-is.
+This is not a production-ready project and will likely have large breaking changes changes to come.
 Please consider this if you intend on using this library.

-Due to breaking API changes in Godot, it is unlikely to become easily usable out-of-the-box.
+Due to Godot needing breaking API changes to have this extension work, it is unlikely to become easily usable out-of-the-box.
 Not much I can do besides wait for another major release that would accept this breaking change.

 Any help in continuing development for this library is welcome!